fatemehtokhi/Assignements/README.md

 - ReverseSentence: Reverse words with a specefic length.
 - SortString: Sorting words alphabeticaly.
 - VowelsCount: Counting vowels of words.
 - Isogram: checks if there is a redundant character in the        string.
 - LikesMassages: counting the number of likes and return a       message accordingly with the junit test.
+- SubString :changing  characters of lowercase of a word to      charecters of uppercase.